fedhere/UInotebooks/README.md

 # UInotebooks

 ## November 10 2016.
 Diversity is considered a resource that enriches us culturally and intellectually in this class.
-No instances of harassment or attempt to marginalize students will be tolerated in my class.
+No instances of harassment or attempts to marginalize students will be tolerated in my class.
 If you have concerns please come talk to me

 This is a repo contains ALL code generated for [Principles of Urban Informatics Class at NYU CUSP Fall 2016](http://cosmo.nyu.edu/~fb55/PUI2016/) for all the lectures taught by [FBB](http://fbb.space).